renehernandez/appfile/README.md

 ## Getting Started

-Let's look at several app examples and see how `appfile` can help you to manage your App specification and deployments.
+Let's look at an example and see how `appfile` can help you to manage your App specification and deployments.

 ## Deploy a web service

-This next example deploys an App containing a service definition.
+This example deploys an App containing a service definition.
 The 2 environments: *review* and *production* will customize the final specification of the app to be deployed.
 Let's look at the `appfile.yaml`, `app.yaml` and environments definitions below.

 ```yaml
 # appfile.yaml